midhunkalarikkal/React-f-d/Notes/Definitions.md

 -----------
 **Purpose:** `useState` is a hook that allows you to add state to your functional components.
 **Usage:** You can define a state variable and a function to update that state.

+Whenever a state variable changed the react will trigger a reconcilation cycle (re-render)

 ```jsx
 import React, { useState } from 'react';